 Client Server Architecture

 Client-server architecture is a type of distributed system that consists of clients and servers.
-Server is responsible for hosting, managing, and delivering services to clients.
-Clients are connected to the server and communicate with it over the internet using a computer network.
+The server is responsible for hosting, managing, and delivering services to clients.
+Here clients are connected to the server and communicate with it over the internet using a computer network.
 So when a client needs a service, it sends a request to the server, which processes the request and sends a response back to the client.

-• Server is a software program that receives and processes requests from clients.
+• Server: A software program that receives and processes requests from clients.
 It operates on a remote machine and can be accessed by a user's local computer or workstation.
-A client can use a server to share resources and distribute tasks.
-For example, a web server is a type of server that receives and processes requests from web clients (e.g., web browsers).
+For example, a web server is a type of server that receives and processes requests from web clients (browsers).

 • Load balancer is responsible for distributing incoming requests across a group of servers to manage traffic and optimize resource usage.

-Here is an example of how a client, such as a web browser, interacts with servers in a client-server architecture:
+Here is a simple example of how a client (browser) interacts with servers in a client-server architecture:

-1. The user enters a website URL into the browser.
+1. User enters a website URL into the browser.

-2. The browser sends a request to the DNS (Domain Name System) server to look up the IP address of the web server.
+2. Browser sends a request to the DNS server to look up the IP address of the web server.

-3. The DNS server sends the IP address of the web server to the browser.
+3. DNS server sends the IP address of the web server to the browser.

-4. The browser sends an HTTP/HTTPS request to the IP address of the web server.
+4. Browser sends an HTTP/HTTPS request to the IP address of the web server.

-5. The web server sends the necessary files for the website back to the browser.
+5. Web server sends the necessary files for the website back to the browser.

-6. The browser renders the files and displays the website.
+6. Browser renders the files and displays the website.

 Client-server architecture types